listicon

 Breakfast | Lunch

-Day 3: Beijing Tour: Mutianyu Great Wall; Take a High-speed Train to Xining (B)
+Day 3: Beijing Tour: Forbidden City and Tiananmen Square; Train to Xining (B)

-After the tour, you will be dropped off at the train station to board the overnight high-speed train to Xining.
-The high-speed train journey from Beijing to Xining lasts approximately 10 hours.
-During the trip, you'll enjoy the modern sleeping cabins aboard China's high-tech bullet train.
+After that, you will be dropped off at the train station to board the train to Xining.
+The train journey from Beijing to Xining lasts around 22 hours, and you will spend the night on the train, arriving in Xining the following day.

 Accmodation: